Definition of MariaDB wait_timeout Function

 Invalid system variable value:

-When the MariaDB system variable wait_timeout function value is provided to an invalid one by any user then, the particular behavior be influenced by the system variable sql_mode value.
-But if this sql_mode variable in MariaDB does not include STRICT_ALL_TABLES and also if a user effort to place an invalid value to the wait_timeout function then, this execution of operation query will succeed and at the same time a warning will also be delivered with the error code ER_TRUNCATED_WRONG_VALUE.
+When a user provides an invalid value for the wait_timeout function in the MariaDB system variable, the value of the system variable sql_mode actively influences the behavior of the function.
+But if this sql_mode variable in MariaDB does not include STRICT_ALL_TABLES and also if a user effort to place an invalid value to the wait_timeout function, then this execution of the operation query will succeed.
+At the same time, a warning will also be delivered with the error code ER_TRUNCATED_WRONG_VALUE.

 SET GLOBAL wait_timeout=-1;